CMSgov/bcda-static-site/_pages/access-claims-data.md

 ### Request attribution status

-Send a request to check your attribution status.
-You’ll get a timestamp of the last time your attribution data was updated in the BCDA system.
-By comparing this timestamp to the date of your most recent job, you can determine if your organization has new claims data to download.
+Check your attribution status for a timestamp of when your attribution data was last updated.
+By comparing the timestamp to the date of your most recent job, you can determine if your organization has new claims data to download.

-If BCDA has never ingested an attribution or runout file for your organization, you’ll receive a 404 NOT FOUND response.

 #### Request to check when your attribution data was last updated